lxsmnsyc/scoped-model/packages/preact-graph-state/README.md

 ### Graph Node Resources

-Graph nodes can have synchronous or asynchronous states, but having raw asynchronous states in React (aka Promises) can be a bit tedious to handle specially for race conditions. `createGraphNodeResource` attempts to leverage this problem by turning asynchronous states into reactive Promise results.
+Graph nodes can have synchronous or asynchronous states, but having raw asynchronous states in Preact (aka Promises) can be a bit tedious to handle specially for race conditions. `createGraphNodeResource` attempts to leverage this problem by turning asynchronous states into reactive Promise results.

 ```tsx
 /**